 After that, I joined the local animal rights group.
 I learned about the reality behind eggs and dairy.
 But again, I didn’t immediately jump to veganism.
 I bought free range and amish products — “happy” eggs and dairy, if you will.

 Again, I evolved over time.
 The more vegans I met, the closer I came to being vegan myself.
-Eventually, I stopped eating all animal products and entered the next stage:
+Eventually, I stopped eating all animal products and entered the next stage: The angry vegan.

 I had finally, finally come to recognize the brutality that went on behind the scenes.
 But it seemed almost no one around me cared.
 Even worse than that, they mocked and attacked me for being vegan!
 I mean, not only did they support cruelty, but they ridiculed me for not eating animals!

 Of course, I had to show them: how ethical I was, how much cruelty I could purge from my life, how far I would go for the animals.
 Being vegan became my defining characteristic, and I became obsessed with justifying and glorifying veganism (and, thus, of course, myself).

 Debates about language, philosophy, and hypotheticals all took on vital importance.
 I had to take part in any protest that came along: driving long distances, being out in sub-zero weather, getting arrested.
 I couldn’t “turn my back” on the animals.
 I was just that dedicated!

 Now don’t get me wrong: I don’t blame Young Matt.
 In the face of what is being done to animals, being angry is entirely justified.
 Feeling desperate to “do something, do anything” is understandable.
 And coming up with new arguments, new claims, new chants and slogans and protests … well, it all seemed logical at the time.